Spread Out Random Walks on Homogeneous Spaces: Markov Chain Theory for Random Walks

 \section{Markov Chain Theory for Random Walks}

-In this section, we lay the foundations for all following discussion.
-We review all relevant concepts and results from general state space Markov chain theory in \parsign\ref{subsec:prelim}, and make the connection to spread out random walks in \parsign\ref{subsec:T_chains}.
+In this section, we lay the foundations for all following discussions.
+We review the relevant concepts and results from general state space Markov chain theory in~\S\ref{subsec:prelim}, and make the connection to spread out random walks in~\S\ref{subsec:T_chains}.
 Throughout, an important reference is going to be Meyn and Tweedie's comprehensive book~\cite{MT}.